Vara-Lab/Contracts-Services/staking-service/README.md

 1. To extend the service, first you need to import the service in the service file:

     ```rust
-    use keyring_service::services::keyring_service::KeyringService;
+    use staking_service::services::StakingService;
     ```

-2. First, you need to add an extra attribute to your service struct, which will store the service keyring.
+2. First, you need to add an extra attribute to your service struct, which will store the service staking.

     ```rust
     pub struct Service {
-        keyring_service: KeyringService
+        staking_service: StakingService
     }
     ```

 3. In the "service" macro you have to specify that you will extend the service, and in the service constructor, you have to assign a new "service" instance to the service attribute

     ```rust
-    #[service(extends = KeyringService)]
+    #[service(extends = StakingService)]
     impl Service {
         // Service constructor
         pub fn new() -> Self {
             Self {
-                keyring_service: KeyringService::new()
+                staking_service: StakingService::new()
             }
         }